daveray/dorothy/README.md

     [:graph {:label "process #1", :style :filled, :color :lightgrey}] ; => graph [label="process #1",style=filled,color=lightgrey];

+*Note: I'm not that happy with this.
+I think maybe just a plain function is best for this rather than trying to jam it into a vector.
+Input welcome!*

 ### Node and Edge Attribute Statement
 A *node attribute* or *edge attribute* statement sets graph-wide node or edge attributes respectively.
 It is expressed as a vector: